 The size and height of your headers should not be overly large.
 You do not want the a user’s first visit to the website to be all about the header and menu.
 Also, any content you display below this bar is important and should get all the attention.

 Only Keep Simple Fixed Headers

 Consolidate Login or Sign up Options

 You should consolidate admin bars and login fields if logging in is not the primary function on the page.
 Only display these fields when the user clicks or hovers over the button or link.
-If you keep these fields when they are not really required, it will take unnecessary space and distract the user.
+If you keep these fields when they are not really required, it will take up unnecessary space and distract the user.

-Dropdowns with hints
+Dropdowns with Hints

-Use Simple Dropdowns instead of Mega Menu
+Use Simple Dropdowns Instead of Mega Menu

 Site Maps for Website Navigation